ProvableHQ/sdk/sdk/README.md

 2. **RecordProvider:** When programs execute, they will often need to read and write records.
 The `RecordProvider` interface allows users of the SDK to provide their own record storage and retrieval mechanism.
-The SDK provides a default implementation of the `RecordProvider` interface via the `NetworkRecordProvider` class which searches the Aleo network for records uniquely belong to a user.
+The SDK provides a default implementation of the `RecordProvider` interface via the `NetworkRecordProvider` class which searches the Aleo network for records uniquely belonging to a user.

 The `ProgramManager` class is capable of taking a `KeyProvider` and `RecordProvider` as arguments and will use them to find the correct keys and records for a program execution.